How to park on the Downtown Campus

 For a replacement permit, students and employees can visit the AOF building room 108 located at 315 North Grand Ave from 7:30 a.m. to 4 p.m.

-Parking on campus is enforced by LCC Police and Public Safety.
+Parking on campus is enforced by the LCC Police Department.
 Officers monitor areas across campus to help ensure the availability of parking and the safety of those entering and exiting parking areas by upholding the parking regulations.
-Parking decals are enforced 7am - 10pm Monday through Thursday and 7am - 4pm Friday.
+Parking decals are enforced 7 a.m. to 10 p.m.
+Monday through Thursday.
+Parking decal are not enforced on Fridays.

 Remember LCC parking is for use only when on campus for school-related business.
 LCC parking lots cannot be used when attending to unrelated LCC business such as off-campus employment.
 Permits are non-transferable and issued to a specific person for use.
 Use of a parking permit by someone other than the person to whom it was issued may result in a written violation and/or revocation of the parking permit.

 LCC is proud to unveil 32 ChargePoint charging ports at Downtown Campus.
 All employees and students are eligible to charge their electric vehicle for free for up to four hours every day.
 Visit the EV Charging webpage to learn more.